kluctl/kluctl/docs/reference/kluctl-project/README.md

 Please check the following sub-sections of this section to see which fields are allowed at the root level of `.kluctl.yaml`.

 1. [targets](./targets)

+## Using Kluctl without .kluctl.yaml

+It's possible to use Kluctl without any `.kluctl.yaml`.
+In that case, all commands must be used without specifying the target.